nitreojs/gdprofile/README.md

 ### getTop10

-You need to get top 10 from gdprofiles.com.
+You need to get the top 10 from gdprofiles.com.
 What will you do?
 ```js
 let getTop10 = require('./functions/getTop10.js');
 ```